-There are tools out there called website builders which, for the layman, can be make the process of building a simple website something they can do for themselves, and that’s great if you want to try your hand at some DIY web design without knowing how to code.
+These are called website builders, and they're great if you want to try your hand at some DIY web design without knowing how to code.
+Some of them can also be used to great effect in the right hands.

 A website that can do everything?

-I worked in eCommerce for many years where the core website was dynamically displayed in 28 languages.
-It allowed customers to make international reservations in real time at over 8000 locations based on fleet availability for the location, dates and times selected.
+I worked in e-commerce for many years where the core website was dynamically displayed in 28 languages.
+It allowed customers to make international reservations in real time at over 8000 worldwide locations based on the range of car rental vehicles available for the specific location, dates and times selected.

 Additional items and insurances could be added, and these varied by country and selections made.
-Pricing was dynamic and with currency conversion, and we had a very comprehensive loyalty scheme and CRM programme.
+Pricing was dynamic and displayed in multiple currencies, and we had a very comprehensive loyalty scheme and CRM programme.

 Even a multi-million dollar web platform like that couldn’t do everything, so I would recommend adverts saying Build a website that can do everything be taken with a pinch of salt!

-Most website builders work on a drag and drop basis, whereby a pre-defined template can be selected, and then with the help of a pallet of tools the web designer can insert a text area onto the page, insert images, change sizes, colours, etc., and move things around within the boundaries of the template.
+Most website builders work on a drag and drop basis, whereby a pre-defined template can be selected, and then with the help of a menu of tools the web designer can insert things on a page.

-Additional plug ins can be used to facilitate the build process and some plug ins will be used during the day to day working of the website.
+Plug-ins can be used to help with the build process or add features, and some plug-ins will be used during the day to day working of the website.

 Many web designers do not understand web code!